mdn/content/files/en-us/web/javascript/reference/global_objects/iterator/map/index.md

 ## Description

-The best advantage of iterator helpers over array methods is their ability to work with infinite iterators.
+The main advantage of iterator helpers over array methods is their ability to work with infinite iterators.
 With infinite iterators, `map()` allows you to create a new iterator that, when iterated, produces transformed elements.

 ## Examples